 What is the MPH?

 The Master of Public Health (MPH) is the most widely recognized professional degree in public health.
-Core disciplines of public health are: Epidemiology, Biostatistics, Environmental Health, Social and Behavioral Health, and Management and Policy Science.
+The five core disciplines of public health are: Epidemiology, Biostatistics, Environmental Health, Social and Behavioral Health, and Management and Policy Science.

 Who should earn an MPH?

-If you are interested in community health, clinical research, infectious disease, health promotion, global health, primary care specialties, preventive medicine, public policy, or administration, you may benefit from public health training, and the MPH would be beneficial to your career path.
+If you are interested in community health, clinical research, infectious disease, health promotion, environmental medicine, global health, primary care specialties, preventive medicine, public policy or administration, you may benefit from public health training, and the MPH would be beneficial to your career path.
 Physicians in many different medical and surgical specialties have all benefitted from public health training.

 Why should I consider this program?

-You have the opportunity to earn both degrees in 4 years, saving you time and money.
-Through partnership with the University of Texas School of Public Health (UTSPH), you may receive up to 12 hours of shared credit toward your 45-hour MPH for some of your medical school courses, at no additional cost.
+You have the opportunity to earn both degrees in 4 years, saving time and money.
+Through our partnership with the University of Texas School of Public Health (UTSPH), you may receive 12 hours of shared credit toward the 45-hour MPH at no additional cost.
 You will also benefit from studying public health and medicine concurrently, and through close interaction with your MD/MPH peers.

 Where is the UTSPH?

-TThe UTSPH has a regional campus in San Antonio with full-time faculty.
-The campus is located less than a mile from the School of Medicine, with convenient parking.
+The UTSPH has a regional campus in San Antonio with full-time faculty.
+The campus is located less than one mile from the School of Medicine, with convenient parking.
 Classes are offered online and in person with instructors from San Antonio and via ITV with instructors from other SPH campuses.
-See the San Antonio campus website at: http://www.sph.uth.tmc.edu/Campuses/San-Antonio/.
+See the San Antonio campus website at:http://www.sph.uth.tmc.edu/Campuses/San-Antonio.

 To finish the MPH in 4 years, you should plan to begin your MPH studies in the summer before you start medical school.
 If traveling while taking online classes, you will need reliable high-speed internet access.
-We recommend taking 2 online core classes this summer (Biostatistics and Epidemiology).
+We recommend taking 2 online core classes in the summer (Biostatistics and Epidemiology).
 Because of an overlap of approximately 2 to 3 weeks where the end of the UTSPH summer semester and the beginning of medical school coincide, we do not recommend pursuing 3 MPH classes in the summer.

-To be admitted to the dual degree program and earn shared credits, you must begin your MPH coursework by the Spring of MS2.
-Starting the program late makes it much harder to finish the degree requirements in 4 years, so you should consider taking 5 years to complete both degrees.
-Please be aware that admission to the program is competitive, and the UTSPH may decide not to accept any MD/MPH students in the Spring application cycle.
+To be a dual degree student and earn shared credits, you must begin your MPH coursework by the Spring of MS2.
+Starting the program late makes it much harder to finish the degree requirements in 4 years, and you should consider taking 5 years to complete both degrees.

 If I start the dual degree program, can I change my mind?

 Absolutely.
 You will learn a lot about yourself and your career path through your studies.
-You may choose to exit the program, take a leave of absence, or to extend the program to 5 years.
-You may also opt for the Certificate in Public Health, which requires 5 core classes (16 hours).
+You may choose to exit the program, take a leave of absence, or extend the program to 5 years.
+You may also opt for the Graduate Certificate in Public Health, which requires the 5 core classes (16 hours).

 Is financial aid available?

 Typically, yes.
-If you are in the MD/MPH program, additional aid for MPH tuition and fees may be applied for through the School of Medicine financial aid office.
-Many students find they are able to pay their MPH tuition and fees out of their disbursement for medical school without requesting additional funds.
-Financial aid for summer MPH classes prior to starting medical school presents a challenge.
-Tuition loans and other emergency loans may be an option.
-The current estimated 4-year cost for tuition and fees for the MPH part of the program is ≈$8,000.
-The School of Medicine financial aid office is your primary contact for financial aid questions.
-Contact them at (210) 567-2635 or write to Associate Director of Financial Aid, Ms. Ellen Nystrom at Nystrom@uthscsa.edu regarding any financial aid for the MD/MPH Program, including for the summer prior to starting your medical studies.
-Note that financial aid is highly individual.
-You should always consult directly with the office of Veteran Services and Financial Aid so they can give you correct information based upon your unique situation.
+If you are in the MD/MPH program, additional aid for MPH tuition and fees may be awarded.
+Many students find that they are able to pay their MPH tuition and fees out of their disbursement for medical school without requesting additional funds.
+Financial aid for the dual degree goes through the School of Medicine Office of Veteran Services and Financial Aid.
+Contact the Associate Director of Financial Aid, Ms. Ellen Nystrom at email@example.com or (210) 567-2635, for individualized guidance, including the summer prior to starting your medical studies.
+You should always consult directly with the Financial Aid Office for correct information based upon your unique situation.
 The total cost for the MPH in the dual degree is under $10,000.

 How do I apply?

-How can I learn more about the 4-year MD/MPH degree program?
+How can I learn more about the MD/MPH degree program?

-Contact the MD/MPH Coordinator, Ms. Tatjana Walker, at email@example.com or (210) 562-6550 and visit the UTSPH San Antonio Regional Campus website: http://www.sph.uth.tmc.edu/Campuses/San-Antonio/.
+Contact the MD/MPH Program Coordinator, Ms. Viola Elisco, at firstname.lastname@example.org or (210) 562-6550.
 Each student has unique personal and professional goals.
 We are happy to discuss how the MD/MPH program can help you meet those goals and enhance your future practice as a physician.